gsoft-inc/terraform-azurerm-naming/README.md

 For the moment, the module(s) source attribute should be [referenced using github](https://www.terraform.io/docs/modules/sources.html#github).
 Terraform registry will come soon.

+## Why Use This?
+1. Abstract the hassle of knowing which resource type needs to follow which naming convention (length, dashes or no dashes, etc.)
+2. Make it easier to follow company naming conventions
+3. Follow best pratices such as suffixing with a random string to avoid name collisions

 ## Example Usage
 ```hcl
 variable "location" {
     default = "eastus2"